tjanczuk/edge/README.md

 Edge.js: run .NET and node.js code in-process
 ====

 An edge connects two nodes.
 This edge connects node.js and .NET.
+V8 and CLR.

 ## Before you dive in